dotansimha/graphql-yoga/packages/nestjs-federation/README.md

 ### Develop GraphQL

-This is just a HTTP transport driver; meaning, everything else should work as [showcased in NestJS documentation](https://docs.nestjs.com/graphql/resolvers).
+This is just a federation and gateway driver; meaning, everything else should work as [showcased in NestJS federation documentation](https://docs.nestjs.com/graphql/federation).

-### Apollo Federation

-Separately, we offer a [`@graphql-yoga/nestjs-federation` driver](/packages/nestjs-federation) which allows building Apollo Federation Gateways and Services.
-Check it out!

 ## Contributing